videojs/blog/source/_drafts/Feature-Spotlight-Middleware.md

 });
 ```

+## Playbackrate Adjustment - A Case Study

 A simple but interesting middleware to look at is the [playbackrate-adjuster][pra].
-The middleware will change the times of the controls depending on the current rate.
+This middleware will change the times of the controls depending on the current rate.
-If you're playing back a 20 minute video and change the rate to 2x, the controls will adjust to display 10 minutes.
+For example, if you're playing back a 20 minute video and change the rate to 2x, the controls will adjust to display 10 minutes.
 Let's take a look at the code.
 ```js
 videojs.use('*', function(player) {